JakubPelc19/LinkCut/README.md

 # LinkCut

-LinkCut API je jednoduchá a rychlá REST API služba určená ke zkracování URL adres.
-Umožňuje vývojářům snadno generovat krátké odkazy, přesměrovávat uživatele na původní cílové URL a spravovat vytvořené záznamy.
-API je postavené na ASP.NET Core Web API (C#) a jako databázi využívá PostgreSQL.
+LinkCut API is a simple and fast REST API service designed for shortening URLs.
+It allows developers to easily generate short links, redirect users to the original target URL on the frontend: https://github.com/JakubPelc19/LinkCut-frontend.
+The API is built using ASP.NET Core Web API (C#) and uses PostgreSQL as its database.

-## Požadavky
+## Requirements
 - .NET 9
 - PostgreSQL
-- appsettings.json s ConnectionStringem
+- appsettings.json with ConnectionString
-- AllowedOrigins v  appsettings.json
+- AllowedOrigins in appsettings.json

 ## Tech Stack
 - C#